TaoZhong11/BrainExtraction-TissueSegmentation-Macaque/README.md

 ## Inference for Brain Extraction
 This model intends to obtain a brain mask from macaque T1w MRI.
 The inference subject should be located in nnFormer_raw_data_base/nnFormer_raw_data/Task505_ss/imagesTs as "AAAAAA(DATASET_NAME)_BBB(SUBJECT_ID)_CCCC(MODALITY)".
 Now this version only supports T1w modality.
 So the example file name can be "Cynomolgus_001_0000.nii.gz".
-We have upload 3 subjects from different sites as examples.
+We have uploaded 3 subjects from different sites as examples.
 For more macaque data please see [PRIMatE-DE](http://fcon_1000.projects.nitrc.org/indi/PRIMEdownloads.html).

 ```
 nnFormer_predict -i nnFormer_raw_data_base/nnFormer_raw_data/Task505_ss/imagesTs  -o  505_brain_mask  -m  3d_fullres    -t  505  -chk model_best  (-f 0/1/2/3/4 if you need to specify model)